 |$2,500 - $3,500

 |$3,750 - $6,000

 - Content editor tool, sometimes

-- should have the ability to analyze and surface insights
+- The ability to analyze and surface insights

-What’s the Difference in the Cost of an SEO Platform for Agencies?
+What’s Cost Difference of an SEO Platform for SEO Agencies?

-Usually packages are set-up differently, but you can still expect them to fall in the same range as what I outlined above.
-They are structured to include more domains however, and maybe even a revenue share if any clients move to their own access and contract with the SEO platform directly.
+Usually packages are set-up differently for SEO agencies, but you can still expect the SEO pricing options to fall in the same range as what I outlined above.
+They are structured to include more domains, however, and maybe even a revenue share if any clients move to their own access and contract with the software directly.